 Trip to Barcelona

-I’ve heard a lot of good things about Barcelona and I have always wanted to visit it, although it wasn’t particularly high on my list of priorities.
-My trip to Barcelona started rather unexpectedly, I just wanted to get a Schengen visa and I was advised to pick Spain as a country of first entrance to Schengen area because Spain usually gives the longest visas and I also want to go to Europe at least one more time during the next year so getting a longer visa was an ideal option for me.
+I’ve heard a lot of good things about Barcelona and I have always wanted to visit it.
+My trip to Barcelona started rather unexpectedly, I just wanted to get a Schengen visa and I was advised to pick Spain as a country of first entrance because Spain tends to issue longer visas which can be re-used later to visit other EU countries.

 That said, I had to fly to Spain and my sights fell on Barcelona as my first destination.
 The flight from Moscow to Barcelona took about 4.5 hours and the first thing I noticed after arrival is how different the weather in Barcelona compared to Moscow.
 The weather in Moscow was not particularly pleasant this summer but the weather in Barcelona was really good: very sunny and no rains.
 With such weather, the only thing I needed was just a small bag with a few days stock of light clothes so I didn’t take any baggage with me.